-- discuss relevant means of explosion protection for a given industrial facility or energy system, and give examples of past accidents in similar facilities
+- discuss relevant means of explosion protection for a given industrial facility, and give examples of past accidents in similar facilities

-- perform basic laboratory experiments of gas and dust explosions
+- perform simple laboratory experiments involving gas and dust explosions

-- give a clear oral presentation of solution to relevant problems
+- give a clear oral presentation of solution to relevant exercises

 The student is able to